aadi219/101412150_COMP3123_labtest02/README.md

 The main component of the app is defined in `src/components/WeatherReport.jsx`.
 This component stores the state for the weather report being fetched from the endpoint and renders it using the `WeatherDetails` component.

 The weather details being rendered can be dynamically changed by passing information to the `LocationForm` component.
 Upon pressing the `Get Weather Report` button, this component takes the values entered `InputControls` and uses them to make an axios get request to the server.
 A successful response sets the state of the parent component to the newly fetched data.

+TailwindCSS and DaisyUI were used to style the application.